bwillis/versioncake/README.md

 - Clients can request API versions through different strategies
 - Dry your controller logic with exposed helpers

+Check out https://github.com/bwillis/350-rest-api-versioning for a comparison of traditional versioning approaches and a versioncake implementation.

 ## Install

 ```